zhouxu-ds/ds-tools/machine_learning/classification/README.md

 Here are some notes that I jot down from [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do).

+The jupyter notebook that I ran through this part can be found here: [html](classification.html) and [Jupyter Notebook](classification.ipynb).

 ## Table of Content

 - [Fetch the MNIST Dataset](#1)